bhy0v587/Face-Rating-project/README.md

 ## Train Models for Pytorch

 Different CNN models (net, Alexnet, Mobilenet, VGG, Resnet) in model folder are trained separately on fty and mty images to see their performance.
 I choose Smooth Mean Absolute Error as loss function and Adam optimizer with 0.0001 learning rate.
-When evaluating the model performance on validation and test data, the L1 Loss function is used to calculate the loss beteewn true label and prediction.
+When evaluating the model performance on validation and test data, the L1 Loss function is used to calculate the loss between true label and prediction.The code is in code/train_model.py.

 After I trained different models and check their performance on the test dataset, I found that it does not seem that the deeper network will have better performance.
 Overall, the model VGG11 have the best performance on both dataset.